-Carolina Food Co. offers reusable to-go containers in all-you-care-to-eat dining halls for $5.
-Guests can take meals to-go and exchange dirty containers for clean ones the next time they come back.
+Carolina Food Co. offers reusable to-go containers in all-you-care-to-eat dining halls.
+Guests can take meals to go and exchange dirty containers for clean ones the next time they come back.
 This reduces waste that is thrown away on campus.

 Reducing Food Waste

 Carolina Food Co. plans meals for a specific number of guests, which keeps us from preparing too much food.
 In January of 2018, we launched a computer program called LeanPath, which records food waste trends.
 LeanPath helped us reduce food waste by 40% in our busiest kitchens.

 When excess food prepared, Carolina Food Co. works with the Food Recovery Network to donate safe food to hunger relief agencies like Oliver Gospel Mission.
 Each month, we donate about 1,000 lbs. of leftovers.
 E-mail us to volunteer!

 Composting is nature’s way of recycling waste into nutrient rich soil.
 Carolina Food Co. works with Atlas Organics to remove compostable material from kitchens and special events.
 From leftover food to cups and straws, we’ve diverted 231 tons of waste away from landfills.
 The compost enriches the land for gardens and farms throughout the Southeast.

 Green Energy Biofuels collects waste oil from our kitchens for conversion into biodiesel.
 Green Energy Biofuels also sponsors student projects and donates to Sustainable Carolina to increase sustainable initiatives here on campus.